BET

-Black Entertainment Television (acronym BET) is an American basic cable channel targeting African-American audiences.
-It is owned by the CBS Entertainment Group unit of Paramount Global via BET Networks and has offices in New York City, Los Angeles, Chicago, and was formerly headquartered in Washington, D.C.
+Black Entertainment Television (BET) is an American basic cable channel targeting Black American audiences.
+It is the flagship channel of the BET Media Group, a subsidiary of Paramount Skydance Corporation's Media Networks division.
+Launched as a USA Network programming block on January 25, 1980, BET would eventually become a full-fledged channel on July 1, 1983.

-As of February 2015, approximately 88,255,000 American households (75.8% of households with television) receive the channel.
+As of November 2023, BET is available to approximately 67,000,000 pay television households in the United States-down from its 2011 peak of 92,000,000 households.

 History

+Early years

 After stepping down as a lobbyist for the cable industry, Freeport, Illinois native Robert L. Johnson decided to launch his own cable television network.
-Johnson would soon acquire a loan for $15,000 and a $500,000 investment from media executive John Malone to start the network.
+Johnson acquired a loan for $15,000 (equivalent to $55,648 in 2023) and a $500,000 (equivalent to $1,854,921 in 2023) investment from media executive John Malone to start the network.
 The network, which was named Black Entertainment Television (BET), launched on January 25, 1980.
 Cheryl D. Miller designed the logo that would represent the network, which featured a star to symbolize "Black Star Power".

-Initially, broadcasting for two hours a week as a block of programming on the Madison Square Garden Sports Network (which would change their name to USA Network three months after BET launched), the network's lineup composed of music videos and reruns of popular black sitcoms.
+Initially broadcasting for two hours a week as a block of programming on the Madison Square Garden Sports Network (which would change their name to USA Network three months after BET launched), the network's lineup was composed of music videos and reruns of popular black sitcoms.

+Becoming a full-time channel

-It would not be until 1983 that BET became a full-fledged entity, independent of any other channel or programming block, though for years it continued to share channel space with other cable networks on local cable systems due to lack of channel room for their 24-hour schedule until the time of digital cable allowed for larger channel capacity.
-In some markets, the network would not arrive at all until as late as the early 2010s and ViacomCBS considered it compulsory in retransmission consent negotiations to carry the BET Networks with ViacomCBS networks, due to some providers claiming that there was an overall lack of demand for the channel, or there was a low to non-existent African-American population within their service area.
+In 1983, BET became a full-fledged entity, independent of any other channel or programming block, though continuing to share channel space with other cable networks on local cable systems due to lack of channel room for their 24-hour schedule until the time of digital cable allowed for larger channel capacity.
+In some markets, the network would not arrive at all until as late as the early 2010s and Viacom considered it compulsory in retransmission consent negotiations to carry the BET-branded networks with Viacom Media Networks, due to some providers claiming that there was an overall lack of demand for the channel, or excused their lack of interest in BET due to an alleged low to non-existent Black American population within their service area.